 - 2018 – 2019 – deployment of C-ITS, development of procedure for assessment of reliability and safety

-- 2019 – 2020 – assessment of deployed C-ITS according to developed procedures in order to find out reliability and safety issues
+- 2019 – 2020 – testing and assessment of the deployed C-ITS services according to the developed procedures in order to evaluate functionality and interoperability and possibly identify reliability and safety issues

 - Railway level crossings equipped: 4

 - Motorway Maintenance vehicles equipped: 109

 - Advance Warning Trailers equipped: 124

 - Trams&busses&trolleybusses equipped: 7